chrizzTs/Who-U/README.md

 Facebook users are registered in the App with their Facebook ID as E-Mail address and 'facebook' as their password.
 If another user knows the Facebook ID of the user and this scheme, he can still not login in with the account, because the app only allows E-Mail addresses with the sign '@' when logging in the regular way.

 The function $scope.goToHome() tries to login with the given ID and 'facebook' as the password.
-If it does not succed, a new Facebook User will be created ($scope.createFacebookUser();).
+If it does not succeed, a new Facebook User will be created ($scope.createFacebookUser();).
 If it is possible, all needed data is inserted to localStorage and the sessionKey is set.
 For further information to this process, look at the regular login process.

 ````javascript
 serverAPI.loginWithMail($scope.user.id, 'facebook', function (data) {